 - Prior to a likely disaster, updating and testing response structures for increased coordination capabilities.

-IOM will empower communities and governments of the North Pacific, including national, state, and local authorities, to lead disaster prevention activities.
-This will be done through:
+IOM will empower communities and governments of the North Pacific, including national, state, and local authorities, to lead disaster prevention activities through:

 - Building technical expertise in governments and community service organizations in preparedness and implementation including strengthening disaster risk reduction plans, policies, strategies, and curricula while also leading comprehensive tabletop exercises and simulations;